Raoul1808/DynamicTrackSpeed/README.md

 For example if you want to add triggers to `NULCTRL.srtb`, create a new file called `NULCTRL.speeds` **right next to `NULCTRL.srtb`**.
 They must be in the same directory.

+> [!TIP]
+>
+> If you are charting multiple difficulties, you can make a speeds file specific to one difficulty by appending its name in all caps to the filename.
+>
+> Example: If you are charting NULCTRL in easy and expert and want to isolate the speed triggers, create 2 `NULCTRL_EASY.speeds` and `NULCTRL_EXPERT.speeds` files.
+>
+> If you have other difficulties that don't have their own separate speeds file, they will use the global speeds file with no difficulty append.

 Next, open the `.speeds` file.
 You might want to use the editor for this section.

 Speed triggers in the `speeds` format use this format: